celestiaorg/orchestrator-relayer/docs/keys.md

 Usage:
   qgb orchestrator keys evm delete <account address in hex> [flags]

-Flags:
-  -h, --help                help for delete
-      --home string         The qgb evm keys home directory --evm-passphrase string   the account passphrase (if not specified as a flag, it will be asked interactively)
 ```

 The provided address should be a `0x` prefixed EVM address.